DBAToolBox/AWS-CSE-II-interview-questions/README.md

      4th interview :- It was an interview with hiring manager (Sr operation manager).
 Interviewer asked only Leadeship based behaviour questions.
 It was non-technical interview
                       Leadership principle :-  Earn trust and Customer obsession

+Attached is a leadership principles based behaviour Q and A. it is based on my DBa experience and some of them are made up stories.
+For OS and networking related technical questions and answers, please check CSE interview questions attachment. it includes questions it was asked during interview.